 DialoguePerspectives | Podcast

-"DialoguePerspectives | Podcast” ist der Podcast-Kanal von DialoguePerspectives e.V., einer europäischen Plattform zur Stärkung der pluralen Gesellschaft mit Sitz in Berlin.
-Ihre Schwerpunkte sind religiös-weltanschauliche Dialogarbeit in Europa, europäische Antisemitismusbekämpfung, Etablierung einer europäischen Pluralen Erinnerungskultur sowie die Vermittlung jüdischen Lebens in Deutschland und Europa über das Medium der Kunst.
-Hören Sie hier die vielfältigen Stimmen und Perspektiven von diskursbestimmenden Künstler*innen, Wissenschaftler*innen, Aktivist*innen und Practitioners aus ganz Europa und darüber hinaus.
+"DialoguePerspectives | Podcast” ist der Podcast-Kanal von DialoguePerspectives e.V., einer europäische Plattform zur Stärkung der pluralen europäischen Gesellschaft mit Sitz in Berlin.
+DialoguePerspectives entwickelt impact-orientierte zivilgesellschaftliche Programme für eine resiliente europäische Gesellschaft.
+Die Schwerpunkte der Arbeit von DialoguePerspectives sind interreligiös-weltanschaulicher Dialog, der europäische Kampf gegen Antisemitismus, die Entwicklung und Etablierung einer pluralen europäischen Erinnerungskultur sowie die Vermittlung jüdischen Lebens in Deutschland über bundesweite Bildungsprogramme.

 ‘DialoguePerspectives | Podcast’ is the podcast channel of DialoguePerspectives e.V., a Berlin-based European platform for strengthening the pluralistic society.
-Its work focuses on interreligious/worldview dialogue in Europe, the European fight against antisemitism, the establishment of a plural European culture of remembrance, and the conveyance of various dimensions of Jewish life in Germany and Europe through the medium of art.
-Listen and discover the diverse voices and perspectives of discourse-shaping artists, scientists, activists and practitioners from all over Europe and beyond.
+DialoguePerspectives develops impact-oriented civil society programmes for a resilient European society.
+Its main areas of work are interreligious and worldview dialogue, the European fight against antisemitism, the development and establishment of a pluralistic European culture of remembrance, as well as conveying Jewish life in Germany through nationwide educational programmes.

 www.dialogueperspectives.com | © 2025 DialoguePerspectives e.V.